c-vetter/eslint-config-rasenplanscher/src/rules-configurations/eslint/indent.md

 const arrayOfAwesomeAncestors = [ Andrew, Agnes, Aramir, Agatha, Aesir ]
 ```

 That one should be spread to multiple lines.
-There are three basic strategies for that.
+There are three basic strategies for that: break, align, indent.

 +	**Single break**
 	```js
 	const arrayOfAwesomeAncestors = [